Nathan-Binkley/contextbot/README.md

-# contextbot
+# context-bot
-Reddit context bot
+Context bot for Reddit